ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/dynamic-time-series-queries/dynamic-queries.markdown

 * `load Tag as emp`
    We know in advance, that the tag of each time-series entry contains the ID of an Employee document.
-   Here, we use the `load tag` expression to load not the ID but the actual employee document.
+   Here, we use the `load tag` expression to load the employee profile referred to by each tag.
 * `where emp.Title == "Vice President, Sales"`
-   And finally, we filter the results by the contents of the Employee document.
+   And finally, we filter time-series entries by the **Title** property of employee documents they refer to.

 The result-set of this sample includes time-series entries with references (IDs stored in their tags) to a Sales Vice-President's profile.